-As Samsung had promised, the Galaxy Ace 2 GT-I8160 was entitled to received the Android 4.1.2 Jelly Bean update.
+As Samsung had promised, the Galaxy Ace 2 GT-I8160 was entitled to receive the Android 4.1.2 Jelly Bean update.
 The leak of the JB test firmware for the device a month ago confirmed it and the actual official 4.1.2 update began rolling out early this month.
 The new firmware is still being pushed via OTA thousands of Ace 2 owners have already upgraded their phone.

-However, from the early reactions of the Ace 2 users it appears that they are not that happy with the update because JB has made their phone slower and laggy.
-Some users are also complaining the fast battery drain and to get back to the glorious Gingerbread days, most of them are now seeking a way to downgrade from Jelly Bean to Gingerbread.
+However, from the early reactions of the Ace 2 users, it appears that they are not that happy with the update because JB has made their phone slower and laggy.
+Some users are also complaining about the fast battery drain and to get back to the glorious Gingerbread days, most of them are now seeking a way to downgrade from Jelly Bean to Gingerbread.

 Actually, this story of unhappiness with Android 4.1.2 is not limited to the users of Galaxy Ace 2 only.
-There is big class of Samsung Galaxy phone users who feel that the previous firmware was far better than the latest.
+There is a big class of Samsung Galaxy phone users who feel that the previous firmware was far better than the latest.
 The Ace 2 is a mid-range device with modest specifications and it is natural that the JB firmware falls heavy on it.

 If you have recently upgraded your Ace 2 to the Android 4.1.2 firmware and now want to go back to Gingerbread, here is an easy tutorial that will help you do that.

 Though this procedure has been tested successfully, things might turn up different for you if you make any mistake.
-Doing such things with your phone are considered risky and therefore proceed only if your ready to face the consequences.
+Doing such things with your phone are considered risky and therefore proceed only if you’re ready to face the consequences.
 We shall not be liable for any damage.
 Cross this line only if you agree to it.

 - Download Odin tool to flash the firmware (extract it): Odin3_v1.83.zip